ParisBriggs/Ventiola/README.md

 # Ventiola
 Repository for software development of the Ventiola.

-Prototypes 2 and 3 will integrate Arduino as a microcontroller for the Ventiola.
+Prototypes 2 and 3 will integrate Arduino as a microcontroller using MIDI communication for the Ventiola.

 Inspired by:
 - The MIDIlodica: https://github.com/XavierGerD/MIDILodica/tree/master